firm-org/firm-protocol/src/factory/proxy-asm/README.md

 ```

 Note: `ffffffffffffffffffffffffffffffffffffffff` needs to be replaced by the initial implementation address that the proxy will use.
 See [UpgradeableModuleProxyFactory](../UpgradeableModuleProxyFactory.sol) to see how to deploy the proxies from Solidity.

+### Warning

+If the runtime code length of the proxy changes (`runtime.etk`), a change is necessary in `initcode.etk` since the length of the runtime code is hardcoded as an optimization.

+The length is currently 59 bytes.